websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 1. Re-index all search and spell check indexes.

 1. Restore Search Tuning indexes from the snapshot.
-(If you were previously using these features so you may have data stored in these indexes.)
+If you were previously using these features, you may have data stored in these indexes.

 1. Verify that Search Tuning entries have been carried over.

 ## Upgrading Elasticsearch

-If you are using a rolling-restart eligible version (`6.8.x`), doing a [rolling upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html) is the recommended way to ugprade your Elasticsearch cluster.
+If you are using a rolling-restart eligible version (`6.8.x`), doing a [rolling upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/rolling-upgrades.html) is the recommended way to upgrade your Elasticsearch cluster.
 Otherwise, follow the [full cluster restart upgrade ](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/restart-upgrade.html) guide.

 If you've installed a new Elasticsearch server and want to index your pre-upgrade data, most Liferay indexes can be restored by triggering a [re-index](#re-index) from the UI, once the Liferay [database is upgraded](../../../../installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md).
 However, the Search Tuning (Result Rankings and Synonyms) indexes and any custom indexes not backed by database storage must be restored from a [snapshot of the pre-upgrade indexes](./backing-up-elasticsearch.md#backing-up-and-restoring-search-tuning-indexes).

 ## Blacklisting Elasticsearch 6

-To blacklist the bundled Elasticsearch 6 connector on 7.2,
+This is only necessary if running Liferay 7.2.

 1. Create a configuration file named